 If you can't personally claim your marriage certificate, you can assign a representative to pick it up for you.
 The representative must present your authorization letter, your valid ID, and his/her valid ID.

-How to Get Your Marriage Contract from the PSA
+How to Get a Marriage Contract from the PSA

 - Husband's full name